-Ben is Principal Research Fellow at the ANU Centre for Social Research and Methods.
+Ben is an Associate Professor at the ANU Centre for Social Research and Methods.

-Most recently with NATSEM Ben managed the distributional impacts on Australian households of the Federal Government’s Budget.
-The resulting paper was highly influential in the overall assessment of the budget by parliament and the public.
-Ben also published several reports with AMP in the areas of the cost of living, housing affordability, childcare and household debt.
+Ben has published several reports with AMP in the areas of the cost of living, housing affordability, childcare and household debt.

 Ben has a wide range of experience in both the public and private sector over the past 20 years in the field of economics and statistics.
 Prior to working with NATSEM and the ANU, Ben was a senior economist with the Housing Industry Association where he was responsible for housing and economic forecasting within the Economics Group.
 Ben also played an integral role in developing housing policy and analysis for housing affordability.
 He presented widely to conferences, industry groups and had a large media presence.

-Ben has also worked as a methodologist with the Australia Bureau of Statistics and an economic forecaster with the Bureau of Tourism Research.
+Ben has also worked as a methodologist with the Australia Bureau of Statistics for five years and an economic forecaster with the Bureau of Tourism Research.